You’re thinking about buying an air purifier, but you’re not sure if you need one and whether it’s really worth it.

 Spring has come, and you want to let fresh air in, but you can’t because you immediately start sneezing and coughing, your eyes are full of tears, and all you can do is close the window in the same instant.
 Of course, the window must be closed when the air purifier is on, as pollen and dust can fill the room with such particles much more quickly than is usual.
 Still, the feeling of freshness that an air purifier provides allows you to finally breathe at total lung capacity in your own home.
 It makes you wish you had bought an air purifier much sooner.

 I have received many inquiries, thank-you notes, and successful feedback in which people who suffer from asthma or have some type of allergy to pollen have successfully suppressed their symptoms and made their daily lives easier with the help of an air purifier.
 Many of these testimonials and comments can be found under video reviews on the Air Purifier First YouTube channel.
+Also, lately, I have contributed to an article at Porch in which I gave an opinion on the benefits of using an air purifier at home.

 As far as personal tests are concerned, I have tried many air purifiers in my brother’s room because he has a very pronounced pollen allergy.
 Obviously, the air purifier has helped the symptoms to subside when he stays in the room with the air purifier.